Share:

 Plenary, Educational & Workshop Sessions

-The face-to-face Meet-the-Expert sessions are back.
-These are ticketed sessions and scheduled on Monday, Tuesday and Wednesday mornings.
+These are ticketed sessions and scheduled on Monday and Tuesday mornings

-Sessions limited to 15 participants - all attendees registered for the Annual Meeting are eligible to attend and the tickets have to be booked during the registration process.
+These sessions will take place at the venue and participation is limited to a small group.
+All attendees registered for the in-person Annual Meeting are eligible to attend, and the tickets have to be purchased during the registration process.

 Working Party Sessions

-Sessions scheduled throughout the programme over Monday and Tuesday.
+Sessions scheduled throughout the programme on Monday and Tuesday

 These sessions are organized by each respective EBMT Working Party, and are regarded as a forum for: